-Land conversion to agriculture is a defining environmental challenge for tropical regions.
-We construct a novel panel of land-use change on the properties of municipal politicians and campaign donors in the Brazilian Amazon to assess three channels through which local politics may drive land conversion: (i) leaders' self-interest, (ii) patronage, and (iii) interest group influence.
-Estimating event studies around close mayoral elections, we find that winning candidates - and their campaign donors - increase soy cultivation while the candidate is in office, suggesting political connections help landholders overcome barriers to adoption for this high-value crop.
-At the municipal-level, close election of a mayor with personal landholdings has no effect on land-use or environmental outcomes, but election of a mayor who received campaign donations from landholders increases soy cultivation, deforestation, and environmental violations.
-Results provide nuanced evidence for each channel of political influence, with implications for the design of conservation policies.
+We combine individually-identified land cadasters, registries of political candidates and campaign donors, and remote sensing data to construct a novel twentyyear panel of land use change on properties belonging to municipal politicians and donors in the Brazilian Amazon.
+Estimating event studies around close mayoral elections, we find that winning candidates - and their campaign donors - increase soy cultivation while the candidate is in office, suggesting local political connections help landholders overcome barriers to adoption for this high-value crop.
+At the municipal-level, close election of a mayor with personal landholdings has no effect on land use or environmental outcomes, but election of a mayor who received campaign donations from landholders leads to increased soy cultivation, deforestation, and environmental violations.
+Landholder-financed mayors weakly increase municipal spending on agricultural promotion and oversee expansion of rural credit.
+Results reveal a channel of "land-use patronage" and highlight interconnections between local politics, land-use, and environmental governance.